falgun2411/testcafeproject/ReadMe.md

 1. Node should be installed in your machine
 2. Unzip the project
 3. install the testcafe with `npm i -g testcafe` or  `npm install --save dev testcafe`
-4. install the project with `npm i`
+4. Go to Root Project install the project with `npm i`

 #### Run